CyMasterDev/test-proxy-repo/README.md

 Run `npm run dev` to run the app in development mode.

 ### Deploy
-Click a button at the top of this page and follow the directions for an easy way to host this if you reall want to. (not reccomended)
+Click a button at the top of this page and follow the directions for an easy way to host this if you really want to. (not reccommended)